SuPeRTRoNeRD/SuPeRTRoNeRD.github.io/README.md

 # SCREW
-Scintilla's Congressus-based Responsive Epic Website --Credits to JohanV for that acronym
+Scintilla's Congressus-based Responsive Epic Website

+-Credits to JohanV for that acronym-